 - a Cardington assessed compulsory basic training (CBT) instructor

 - a direct access scheme trainer

-You can’t take the DVSA special test if you’re a down-trained CBT instructor.
+You cannot take the DVSA special test if you’re a down-trained CBT instructor.

 Where you can take the test

-You can only take the test at the DVSA training and development centre in Cardington.
+You can take your test at DVSA sites in: